Obtaining a Third-Party Account of a Maryland Car Accident

-As Maryland personal injury lawyers, the legal staff at Lebowitz & Mzhen, LLC, has been representing victims of car, truck and motorcycle accidents for years.
+As Maryland personal injury lawyers, the legal staff at Lebowitz & Mzhen Personal Injury Lawyers, has been representing victims of car, truck and motorcycle accidents for years.
 The knowledge and training we bring to bear on every case allows us to provide our clients with an aggressive litigation to help recover the costs of medical care, rehab expenses, long-term nursing and related expenditures following a serious traffic collision.
 Whether a roadway crash happens in Bowie, Rockville, Annapolis or Washington, D.C., our capable attorneys are prepared to help.

 For those families who have lost a loved one in a senseless and tragic car or commercial trucking accident, we offer our services as a way to assist the surviving family members find their way through the anguish and heartache in an effort to let them get on with their lives without having to bear the additional financial burden associated with their loved one’s death.
 Lebowitz & Mzhen can handle wrongful death lawsuits, which can help a family pay for the costs arising from medical and other related costs that were necessitated to try to help save the victim.